Employer Accountability for Mesothelioma

 Partners Bill Graham and Mona Lisa Wallace have nearly 40 years of combined experience in mesothelioma litigation, including workers’ compensation cases.
 We have represented clients in most every type of occupation, especially those who had the heaviest asbestos exposure — miners, industrial plant employees, factory workers, construction workers, auto mechanics and maintenance employees.

 Contact our Charlotte, North Carolina, headquarters to discuss your case, no matter where you live now or where in the United States you were primarily exposed.
-If necessary, we will associate with local counsel in the state you reside to handle your asbestos-related claims.
+If necessary, we will associate with local counsel in the state you reside to handle your mesothelioma claims.
 We provide a free case evaluation.